nitish-chandra-m/passport-nodejs-auth/README.md

 1. Clone the repo
 2. Run
    `npm install`
+3. Set up your keys.js file in the config folder based on the keys_example.js folder.
+Update the MongoURI key with your connection URI from the MongoDB Atlas console.
-3. For the local dev server, run
+4. For the local dev server, run
    `npm run dev`

 #### Demo App: